ü Submit a Request for COVID-19 or non-COVID-19 Penalty Cancellation

 We understand and share your concerns about the impacts of COVID-19 on each of you during these unprecedented times.
+We have several options to assist you if you were not able to pay your property taxes by April 10.
+Please note that all parcels unpaid now have a 10 percent penalty and a $23 fee added.

 The primary mission of the Treasurer- Tax Collector is to invest public funds in a manner which provides maximum security of principal and preservation of capital.
 The secondary emphasis is providing adequate liquidity so participants may meet their operating cash flow needs.
 Finally, we work to achieve a market rate of return while conforming to all applicable laws, statutes and resolutions governing the investment of public funds.